nanofaroque/nerd-read/aws_solution_architect_prep/notes/ec2/notes.md

 * A Spot Instance is an unused EC2 instance that is available for less than the On-Demand price.
 Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can lower your Amazon EC2 costs significantly.
 The hourly price for a Spot Instance is called a Spot price

 * Spot instances can be interrupted.
+* Default price is on-demand price, you have bid the highest price to get spot instance

 ### schedule instances
 Scheduled instance is a good choice if not interruption is not allowed for a scheduled task.